-Two young males who did not respond to finasteride as seen in their before pictures, but did get extraordinary hair growth with TrichoStem® Hair Regeneration onetime, non-surgical treatment.
+Two young males with limited response to finasteride as seen in their before pictures have significant hair growth with TrichoStem® Hair Regeneration with one, non-surgical treatment.

-Effects of finasteride on thinning hair usually manifests in about a year after therapy starts.
+Effects of finasteride on thinning hair usually manifests in up to a year after therapy starts.
 The pill must be taken daily and in its full 1mg form to see results.
-After cessation of the drug, hair will revert to thinned state it was in prior to finasteride therapy.
+After cessation of the drug, hair will revert to rate of thinning prior to finasteride therapy.

 - Decrease in sexual interest

 - Decrease in sexual performance

 To learn more about TrichoStem® Hair Regeneration, a significant advancement in hair loss management, contact us in Manhattan, New York City at (212) 265-8877, Garden City, Long Island at (516) 742-4636, at our new location in Vienna, Virginia at (703) 356-1336, or fill out the contact form below so we can begin helping you with your hair loss.